Stoke-by-Nayland: Listed buildings

 Thorington Hall, in a separate hamlet to the south-east of the village, is a 17th-century timber-framed and plastered house with much original detail.
-There are cross wings at the north-east and south-west ends, and a staircase wing rises to above eaves level on the south-east front.
+There are cross wings at the north-east and south-west ends, and a staircase wing which rises to above eaves level on the south-east front.
 The north-east wing has a jettied gable on both fronts, carved bressummer and bargeboards.
 The south-west wing has an oriel window on the upper storey on the north-west side, on four shaped brackets.
 It also includes a jettied gable with carved bressummer and bargeboards.
 The windows are mostly mullioned and transomed casements with leaded lights, some with the original 17th-century fastenings.
 There are some original windows, blocked.
 On the south-east front includes a modern glazed door with an 18th-century door-case and a scroll pediment on brackets.
 There are two heavy chimney stacks, one finely done with 6 grouped octagonal shafts.

 Downs Farmhouse, no longer used as such, dates from the early 16th century, with later extensions.
 It is timber-framed and rendered; with rear extensions partly faced in 19th-century red brick.
 Of two storeys and on a 3-cell plan, its roofs are plain-tiled with the original chimney-stack set externally on the rear wall of the hall, and a cross entry.
 The stack has been rebuilt in plain red brick.

 Street House is in Church Street and has a plain-tile roof above timber-framed construction behind a render finish.

 The Maltings, backing onto the churchyard, and the Old Guildhall, facing it across the road, each has exposed timber-framing and jettied fronts designed to be seen.
 Both these buildings are of four bays divided into tenements.

+Tendring Hall, which was demolished in 1954, was the home of John Howard, 1st Duke of Norfolk.